ravi-del/blah-blah/README_waybill.md

 The API does the following steps:
 * It checks in guava cache if the prefix belongs to the same client.
 If yes, it will proceed to the next step else, it reserves the prefix in the __Prefix Table__ for that specific client and updates it in the guava cache.
 * It gets and updates the starting sequence for generating waybills from __Client Sequence Table__.
 * It then gets the algorithm of client for waybill generation from guava cache.
-If not present it fetches it from __Client Sequence Table__ and updates it in the guava cache.
+If not present it fetches algorithm from __Client Sequence Table__ and updates it in the guava cache.
+If not present in __Client Sequence Table__ the algorithm is chosen as _"DEFAULT"_.
 * The algorithm is then used to create the waybill number.

 #### 5. Consume Waybill